IanWhitney/rdd_presentation/presentation.md

 The Value:
   - The optimism of a clean design, unfettered be actual code
   - The greater understanding of a problem that can come from writing
+  - Spotting API or implementation problems before you have a bunch of libraries that do it wrong.

 So, ditch the terrible, keep the good.
 Writing a Readme lets you document the working of a tool the way you **want** it to work.
 No worrying about implementation, technology or timelines.
 Make the best API you can.

-And desgining that API might reveal to you problems that you otherwise wouldn't have thought of until you were hip-deep in code.
+Describe a gem that would make you happy.

 I had a Rails gem to write, so I needed to document how it would be